serjik85kg/RoadLaneDetection/README.md

 # Conclusion
 A small note.
 As I wrote earlier, this project is only part of a large and complex project.
 The algorithm doesn't take into account difficult urban situations, asphalt with puddles, and can't handle glare from the sun and headlights of oncoming cars.
 And it is impossible to foresee all these cases with ordinary computer vision, using only one camera.
 It's brutal do get all information only from color of pixels.
 That's why machine learning is so popular nowadays.
 However, this algorithm works well for motorways and other roads where there are two clear marking lines for each lane.
 Ultimately, my goal here was to demonstrate the capabilities of computer vision, the OpenCV library, and how to apply functions from this library.
+By the way, since the project had to be written "from memory", I didn't bother much with optimization.
+I will return to this question as soon as I have the strength and time.
+This will not affect the understanding and logic of the algorithm in any way.
 As soon as I have time, I will expand this project by adding additional features that can find the road in an urban environment, even in some cases with non-standard markings.